Peanut Butter Banana Baked Oatmeal

 Freeze

-a slice of Peanut Butter Banana Baked Oatmeal on a plate with a drizzle of peanut butter and sliced bananas
+a square slice of Peanut Butter Banana Baked Oatmeal on a plate topped with a drizzle of peanut butter, sliced bananas, and a sprinkle of cinnamon.
+There is a fork and a cinnamon stick on the plate too

 Is baked oatmeal healthy?